 Benefits of Tooth-Colored Fillings

 Bonding to tooth structure is also an advantage of composite resins.
-Amalgams require undercuts to be made so the filling is mechanically locked into the tooth.
+Amalgams require undercuts to be made, so the filling is mechanically locked into the tooth.
 In contrast, composite resins are bonded directly to the tooth structure and eliminate the need for a mechanical lock.
 This means that less natural tooth structure needs to be removed, thus allowing us to make our fillings as small and as conservative as possible.

-Another advantage is versatility; since composites bond to tooth structure, they can be used to repair broken or chipped teeth in the front of the mouth.
+Another advantage is versatility; since composites bond to the tooth structure, they can be used to repair broken or chipped teeth in the front of the mouth.
 These restorations will blend seamlessly into the natural tooth structure for a natural look and finish!

 Why Would a Tooth Need a Filling?